Ferries from Dover to Calais/Dunkirk

 What are the Duty Free allowances when travelling between England and France?

 Personal allowances for alcohol and tobacco when travelling to mainland Europe are much lower than they used to be when the UK was a member of the European Union.
-According to the UK Goverment website, you are currently allowed to bring into the UK:
+According to the UK Goverment website, you are currently allowed to bring the following into the UK without paying import VAT or duty:

 - 200 cigarettes or 250g tobacco